History and Mission Statement

-The Iranian American Bar Association Foundation (IABA Foundation) was formed in 2013 as the charitable arm of the Iranian American Bar Association (IABA).
-The objectives of this corporation are to carry out various charitable and educational activities and to support IABA, as a professional organization.
+The Iranian American Bar Association Foundation (IABA Foundation) was formed in 2013 as the charitable affiliate organization of the Iranian American Bar Association (IABA).
+The objectives of this corporation are to carry out various charitable and educational activities within the Iranian-American community and to support IABA, as a professional organization.
 IABA, established in the year 2000, has grown to include nine chapters throughout the US, with a membership of over 1500 prominent attorneys, law students, law professors and members of the judiciary.

 IABA Foundation is a tax-exempt, non-profit organization under section 501(c)(3) of the Internal Revenue Code.
 As such, all donations to IABA Foundation are tax-deductible.

 The Iranian American Bar Association (“IABA”) was formed in 2000 in the District of Columbia.
 Having begun with one chapter and only four founding members, IABA has grown to include nine chapters nationwide and a membership of prominent attorneys, law students, and members of the judiciary.
 In 2013, IABA reorganized into a 501(c)(6) and created a separate organization, the IABA Foundation to handle its charitable work.